PiElJay/PiVPN-Hotspot/README.md

-📖 Raspberry Pi Wi-Fi Access Point + WireGuard VPN (Full Tunnel) 🔹 Overview
+Raspberry Pi Wi-Fi Access Point + WireGuard VPN (Full Tunnel) 📌 Overview

 This project turns a Raspberry Pi into:

     ✅ A Wi-Fi Access Point (AP) on wlan0, allowing devices to connect.
     ✅ A WireGuard VPN Client, routing all traffic through a remote VPS.
     ✅ A NAT Gateway, forwarding all connected devices' traffic through the VPN.

-🌍 The result?
+🔹 The result?

-Any device connecting to the Raspberry Pi’s Wi-Fi network will have its traffic routed securely through the VPN, appearing as if browsing from the remote VPS.
+Any device connecting to the Raspberry Pi’s Wi-Fi network will have its traffic securely routed through the VPN, appearing as if browsing from the remote VPS.
 📌 Use Cases

 This setup is perfect for:

-✅ 📡 Personal VPN Gateway – A self-hosted VPN for privacy & control (Note: Since you use a fixed VPS IP, this does not provide anonymity like Tor or rotating VPN services.)
+    ✅ Personal VPN Gateway – A self-hosted VPN for privacy & control.
+(Note: Since you use a fixed VPS IP, this does not provide anonymity like Tor or rotating VPN services.)

-✅ 🌍 Remote Work Freedom – Need to appear in another country for work but can’t physically move?
+    ✅ Remote Work Freedom – Need to appear in another country for work but can’t physically move?
 Route your traffic through a remote VPS, bypassing restrictions without VPN/proxy detection issues.

-✅ 🎥 Bypassing Geo-Restrictions – Access region-locked content as if you were in another country, without relying on commercial VPN providers.
+    ✅ Bypassing Geo-Restrictions – Access region-locked content as if you were in another country, without relying on commercial VPN providers.

-✅ 🏠 IoT & Home Security – Securely connect smart home devices to a trusted network, even when you’re away.
+    ✅ IoT & Home Security – Securely connect smart home devices to a trusted network, even when you're away.

-✅ 🚀 Secure Public Wi-Fi – When traveling, connect to the Raspberry Pi’s Wi-Fi AP and ensure all traffic is encrypted via WireGuard.
+    ✅ Secure Public Wi-Fi – When traveling, connect to the Raspberry Pi’s Wi-Fi AP and ensure all traffic is encrypted via WireGuard.

-✅ 🔒 Encrypt traffic from untrusted networks – Secure browsing on hotels, airports, and public Wi-Fi.
+    ✅ Encrypt traffic from untrusted networks – Secure browsing on hotels, airports, and public Wi-Fi.

-🛠 Setup Overview
+⚙️ Setup Overview
 🔹 Server (VPS)

     ✅ OS: Ubuntu 24.04 (Noble)
     ✅ Technologies: WireGuard, UFW
     ✅ Functionality:
         Accepts WireGuard client connections
         Routes all VPN traffic through the VPS’s Internet Enables NAT & forwarding

 🔹 Raspberry Pi

     ✅ OS: Raspberry Pi OS (Bookworm)
-✅ Technologies: WireGuard, Hostapd, Dnsmasq, iptables ✅ Functionality:
+    ✅ Technologies: WireGuard, Hostapd, Dnsmasq, iptables
+    ✅ Functionality:
         Creates a Wi-Fi Access Point
         Connects all traffic through WireGuard VPN
         Enables NAT forwarding for connected devices

 🚀 Installation Guide
 1️⃣ VPS (WireGuard Server) Setup

 On your Ubuntu 24.04 VPS, execute:

     wget https://raw.githubusercontent.com/PiElJay/wg_server_setup.sh -O wg_server_setup.sh
     chmod +x wg_server_setup.sh
     sudo ./wg_server_setup.sh

-➡️ The script will automatically:
+🔹 What this script does:

-✅ Install WireGuard & UFW
+    ✅ Installs WireGuard & UFW
-✅ Enable NAT & IP forwarding
+    ✅ Enables NAT & IP forwarding
-✅ Generate WireGuard keys
+    ✅ Generates WireGuard keys
-✅ Create /etc/wireguard/wg0.conf
+    ✅ Creates /etc/wireguard/wg0.conf
-✅ Start WireGuard and set up a watchdog to monitor connections
+    ✅ Starts WireGuard and enables a watchdog to monitor connections

-🔑 At the end of the installation, copy the VPS Public Key!
+📢 Important: After completion, note the VPS Public Key (displayed at the end of the script).
 You’ll need this when configuring the Raspberry Pi.
 2️⃣ Raspberry Pi (Client + AP) Setup

 On your Raspberry Pi, execute:

     wget https://raw.githubusercontent.com/PiElJay/setup_rpi_vpn.sh -O setup_rpi_vpn.sh
     chmod +x setup_rpi_vpn.sh
     sudo ./setup_rpi_vpn.sh

-👉 🔹 The setup is now INTERACTIVE!
-The script will prompt you to enter:
-✅ WireGuard Server Public Key
-✅ WireGuard Server IP (e.g., 209.227.234.177:51820)
-✅ VPN Subnet (default: 10.0.0.0/24)
-✅ Wi-Fi SSID & Password

-📌 The setup process includes:
+🔹 What this script does:

-✅ Creating a Wi-Fi Access Point using Hostapd & Dnsmasq ✅ Installing WireGuard and configuring the VPN connection ✅ Enabling IP forwarding & NAT
+    ✅ Sets up a Wi-Fi Access Point using hostapd & dnsmasq ✅ Installs WireGuard and configures it to connect to the VPS ✅ Enables IP forwarding & NAT, so connected devices browse through the VPN ✅ Persists firewall rules using iptables-persistent
-✅ Persisting iptables rules (to survive reboots)
-✅ Setting up a VPN watchdog to ensure the tunnel stays up ⚙️ Configuration Details
+    ✅ Enables a watchdog to restart WireGuard if the connection drops

+⚙️ Configuration Details
-📌 🔹 WireGuard Configuration
+📌 WireGuard Configurations
-VPS (/etc/wireguard/wg0.conf)
+🔹 VPS (/etc/wireguard/wg0.conf on the server)

-    IMPORTANT: Replace <CLIENT_PUBLIC_KEY> with the key from the Raspberry Pi.
+Replace <CLIENT_PUBLIC_KEY> with the Raspberry Pi's public key:

 [Interface]
 Address = 10.0.0.1/24